Exports - API Quickstart

 - Recurring exports - these exports are run on a schedule you specify.
 Each time the export runs the data for the export is overwritten.

-You need to provide your API key when you call any Meltwater API endpoint.
+You need to provide your API token when you call any Meltwater API endpoint.

-You provide the API key as a header called apikey
+You provide the API token as a header called apikey

 , for example: